middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-paseto/+page.md

 const lambdaHandler = async (event) => {
   // The verified payload is on request.internal.paseto by default.
-  // To use context.paseto as below, pass setToContext: true to httpPaseto. return { statusCode: 200, body: JSON.stringify({ ok: true }) }
+  // To use context.middyContext.paseto as below, pass setToContext: true to httpPaseto. return { statusCode: 200, body: JSON.stringify({ ok: true }) }
 }